-Carolyn Percy takes a look at the cult low-budget comedy horror movie making waves with its irreverent take on media and film-making.
+Carolyn Percy takes a look at One Cut of the Dead, the cult low-budget comedy horror movie making waves with its irreverent take on media and film-making.
 (Contains spoilers)

 A group of Japanese filmmakers are trying to make an independent zombie film.
 They have the perfect location – an abandoned water treatment facility whose history includes ominous rumours of government experimentation – but the director isn’t satisfied with the actors’ performance.
 Then real zombies crash the set and he sees the perfect opportunity to create the piece of art that he envisions, but will the cast and crew survive?